Jaslin

 What design challenges do you face at your company?

 After leaving Apple and taking a year off, I joined an AI startup called webAI.
-We’re building some incredible products, but like any startup, we face our share of challenges.
-Establishing our brand and products while everything moves at lightning speed is a constant hurdle.
-Building the design team while being hands-on with design work in these early stages is like juggling flaming torches—exciting but tricky.
-However, the entire team is incredibly supportive, and the leadership is understanding, making these challenges feel manageable and even fun at times.
+We’re creating some incredible products, but like any startup, we face our share of challenges.
+Establishing our brand and products in an environment that moves at lightning speed is a constant hurdle.
+At the same time, building the design team while staying hands-on with design work in these early stages feels like juggling flaming torches—exciting but tricky.
+Thankfully, the entire team is incredibly supportive, and leadership is understanding, making these challenges not just manageable, but even fun at times.

 What music do you listen to while designing?